zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Chain-Fibers-Redux.rst

 may be directed through fiber sub-network overlays.

-Submission and payment to the collators happens much as existing transaction submission to miners happens in Ethereum 1.0.
+Submission and payment to the collators happens much as existing transaction submission to miners happens in Expanse 1.0.

 Collators
 ---------